Credit Card Icon

 • What if I have anxiety about the tests?
 It’s completely normal to feel anxious.
 Research shows that individuals with eye pressure issues often experience higher rates of anxiety (19.07%) and depression (19.42%).
 We encourage you to communicate your concerns with your eye care provider; they can guide you through the process and offer reassurance.

 • Do I need to prepare in any special way?
 Generally, no special preparation is required, but bringing your medical history and current medications can be helpful.
-If you are at heightened risk for eye pressure disorders, you may need a glaucoma test every 1-2 years.
+If you are at heightened risk for glaucoma, you may need a glaucoma test every 1-2 years.

 • What should I expect after the examination?
 Some patients may experience temporary side effects, such as sensitivity to light, lasting a few hours after dilation.